 - Denis Keefe CMG, Former British Ambassador, UK

-- Sonal Kadchha, Philanthropist, Charity Founder, Prominent Therapist and Banker, UK
+- Sonal Kadchha, Philanthropist, Charity Founder and Banker, UK

 - Lara Buchanan, Director of Pedagogy, Rose Castle Foundation, UK